cherrypy/cherrypy/sphinx/source/intro/concepts/dispatching.rst

 resource, because "resources" are concepts.
 What you serve are representations of a resource, and *page handlers* are what you use in CherryPy to do that.
-Page handlers are functions that you write; CherryPy calls one for each request and uses its response, often a string of HTML, as the representation.
+Page handlers are functions that you write; CherryPy calls one for each request and uses its response (a string of HTML, for example) as the representation.

 For the user, a web application is just like a website with static files.
 The user types (or clicks) a URL, and gets to the desired webpage.
 A